ryanj/restify-postGIS/README.md

     rhc app show parks

+### Environment Variables
 Now, set your `OPENSHIFT_POSTGRESQL_DB_URL` environment variable, substituting your own `DB_USERNAME`, `DB_PASSWORD`, `LOCAL_DB_IP`, and `LOCAL_DB_PORT`:

-    export OPENSHIFT_POSTGRESQL_DB_URL="postgres://DB_USERNAME:DB_PASSWORD@LOCAL_DB_IP:LOCAL_DB_PORT
+    export OPENSHIFT_POSTGRESQL_DB_URL="postgres://DB_USERNAME:DB_PASSWORD@LOCAL_DB_IP:LOCAL_DB_PORT"

-Mine looks like this:
+My application's command ended up looking like this:

-    export OPENSHIFT_POSTGRESQL_DB_URL="postgres://admin32jk510:X_kgB-3LfUd3@127.0.0.1:5433
+    export OPENSHIFT_POSTGRESQL_DB_URL="postgres://admin32jk510:X_kgB-3LfUd3@127.0.0.1:5433"

-This application also expects to use a Postgres `table_name` that matches your application's name (as defined within OpenShift).
+This app also expects to use a Postgres `table_name` that matches your application's name (as defined within OpenShift).
 When running this application on OpenShift, the `OPENSHIFT_APP_NAME` environment variable will be automatically populated.
-If you didn't name your application "parks" (the default value for this option), then you will likely need to set an extra environment variable in your local development environment:
+If you didn't name your application "parks" (the default value for this option), then you will likely need to set an extra environment variable containing your table name in your local dev environment:

     export OPENSHIFT_APP_NAME=parks

-Start your local webserver with:
+#### Starting your Local Webserver
+Now, you should be able to fire up a local server with:

     npm start

-Your local development server should be available at the default address: [localhost:3000](http://localhost:3000)
+Your development server should be available at the default address: [localhost:3000](http://localhost:3000)

 ## Deploying updates to OpenShift
-When you're ready, push changes to your OpenShift-hosted application environment using a standard `git` workflow:
+When you're ready, you can push changes to your OpenShift-hosted application environment using the standard `git` workflow:

 1. Add your changes to a changeset: